orca-scan/orca-webhook-node/README.md

 ## Webhook In

-Trigger `GET /trigger-webhook-in` to push a row update to Orca Scan.
+Trigger `GET /trigger-webhook-in` to push a row update to Orca Scan via the [Webhook In API](https://orcascan.com/guides/updating-orca-scan-data-from-your-system-4b249706).
 Update the URL in [server.js](server.js) to point to your sheet:

 ```
 https://api.orcascan.com/sheets/{id}
 ```

+See the [REST API docs](https://orcascan.com/guides/barcode-scanning-rest-api-f09a21c3) for all available endpoints.

 ## Test against Orca Cloud